lumirelle/starter-vitesse-nuxt/README.md

 - 🦾 TypeScript, of course.

-- 📲 [PWA](https://github.com/vite-pwa/nuxt) with offline support and auto-update behavior.
+- ⚙️ Variant of modules with variant business features.

 ## Plugins